-For specific individual member benefits and eligibility, log in to our provider portal, Arkansas Total Care at ArkansasTotalCare. com, or call our customer service center at 1-866-282-6280.
+For specific individual member benefits and eligibility, log in to our provider portal, Provider-ArkansasTotalCare.com), or call our customer service center at 1-866-282-6280.

 Medical vision services that are medically necessary and meet Arkansas Total Care's guidelines are covered and must be billed in accordance with Arkansas Total Care guidelines.
-A copy of Arkansas Total Care's policies and guidelines may be found on the Arkansas Total Care website and provider portal at Arkansas Total Care.com.
+A copy of Arkansas Total Care's policies and guidelines may be found on the Arkansas Total Care website and provider portal at Provider.ArkansasTotalCare.com.
 Please maintain documentation in the member's file of the necessity of the services provided.

-- No prior authorization is required for the majority of services; however, it is required for some.
-Please see the prior authorization section below for more information. - All medical and surgical services are subject to Arkansas Total Care's utilization management policies and procedures.
-Policies and procedures can be found on the Arkansas Total Care website and provider portal at ArkansasTotalCare. - All claims for medically necessary eye care services and ocular injectable drugs should be directed to Envolve.

-• Providers should comply with the Arkansas Total Care preferred drug list when prescribing medications to a member.
+- ▶ Prior authorizations are required for some procedures.
+Please see the prior authorization section for more information. - ▶ All medical and surgical services are subject to Arkansas Total Care's utilization management policies and procedures.
+Policies and procedures can be found on the Arkansas Total Care website and provider portal at Provider.ArkansasTotalCare.com. - ▶ All claims for medically necessary eye care services and ocular injectable drugs should be directed to Envolve. - ▶ Providers should comply with the Arkansas Total Care preferred drug list when prescribing medications to a member.
 The preferred drug list can be found at ArkansasTotalCare.com.

-Detailed instructions for submitting prior authorization requests can be found on the Arkansas Total Care at ArkansasTotalCare. com.
-For more information, contact Arkansas Total Care's utilization management department by phone at 1-866-282-6280.
+Detailed instructions for submitting prior authorization requests can be found on the Arkansas Total Care website at ArkansasTotalCare.com.

+For more information, contact Arkansas Total Care's utilization management department at 1-866-282-6280.